 Do I need to speak Portuguese to work in Portugal?

-While Portuguese proficiency is beneficial, especially in customer-facing roles, it’s not mandatory for working in Portugal as an expat.
+While Portuguese proficiency is beneficial, especially in customer-facing roles, it’s not mandatory for working in Portugal as an American or an expat from another country.
 English speakers can find opportunities in sectors like tourism, tech, and customer service, particularly in Lisbon and Porto.
-Multinational companies often require English, but learning Portuguese can enhance job prospects and integration into the workforce.
+Multinational companies often require English, but learning Portuguese can enhance job prospects and integration into the workforce.Â

 Are there international companies in Portugal?

 Yes, Portugal is home to many international companies spanning various industries.
 Major cities like Lisbon and Porto attract multinational corporations in finance, technology, pharmaceuticals, and tourism.
 The country’s strategic location, skilled workforce, and business-friendly environment make it an attractive destination for foreign investment and international business operations.
+Some international companies that operate in Portugal include Microsoft, Accenture, Hilton hotel chain, and Salesforce.

 What are the most in-demand jobs in Portugal for foreigners?

+If you’re confused about how to find a job in Portugal as a foreigner, a good place to start is by researching whether your skills and experience are in demand.
 In Portugal, foreigners can find in-demand jobs in tourism and hospitality, especially in tourist areas.
 Tech roles like software developers and IT specialists are sought after due to the country’s tech investments.
 Additionally, call center positions, digital marketing specialists, project managers, and roles in business support are also plentiful.

 What is the average salary in Portugal?

-According to Numbeo, the average monthly salary in Portugal is €1,036, and the minimum wage is €820.
+According to Numbeo, the average monthly salary in Portugal is currently €1,041, but this will vary significantly depending on location, industry, and expertise.
+The minimum wage is €870 in 2025.Â